Previous It's My Story

 When I started Kindergarten, I did not know how to speak or understand English.
 I was raised in a traditional Vietnamese home, so attending a primary school where I was a minority made me feel extremely lost in a very large, strange world.

 I was bullied for being different.
 I had no friends and brought my own toys to school to play by myself.
 When I eventually picked up English, I realised I was being bullied for being different.
-In an attempt to fit in, I became a class clown.
-I turned out to be quite a good one, always making those around me laugh at the expense of getting myself into trouble.
+In an attempt to fit in, I became a class clown who always made those around me laugh at the expense of getting myself into trouble.

-The transition to high school saw me evolve from a class clown to a rebel and bully.
+The transition to high school saw me evolve from a class clown to a bully and rebel.
+I thought that by being a bully myself, I would be protected from other bullies.
 I am not proud of the mistakes I made and the people I hurt during these years.
-In Year 11 I came to school over 35 days late and skipped over 7 weeks of school.
-I came close to last in almost all my subjects and almost got expelled after losing my temper in an argument with a teacher.
+Things turned the worst in Year 11, when I came to school over 35 days late, skipped over 7 weeks of school and came close to last in almost all my subjects.

-I found myself at a crossroads when my year coordinator had a talk with me and offered me two choices; to continue the way I was going or to take my final year of high school seriously.
-I chose the latter, realising that I had potential to be a much better person.
-I then committed to achieving my personal best.
+My first turning point came after losing my temper in an argument with a teacher, where I threatened to take her life.
+I was extremely close to getting expelled, but my Year 11 coordinator had a talk with me and offered me two choices; to continue the way I was going or to take my final year of high school seriously.
+I chose the latter, realising that the role of the bully and rebel I was playing was not truly me.

 If you have any questions about Multicultural NSW we would love to hear from you.